vittee/RecordArray/README.md

 Why not use built-in dynamic array?
 -----------------------------------
-Yes, we can use dynamic array instead of manually allocating/deallocating the memory, but Delphi dynamic array has its own memory layout and byte alignment, which sometimes incompatible with most C API.
+Yes, we can use dynamic array instead of manually allocating/deallocating the memory, but Delphi's dynamic array has its own memory layout and byte alignment, which sometimes incompatible with most C API.

 Features
 --------